MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

     from reliability.Distributions import Weibull_Distribution
     from reliability.Fitters import Fit_Weibull_3P
-    from reliability.Other_functions import make_right_censored_data
+    from reliability.Other_functions import make_right_censored_data, histogram
     import matplotlib.pyplot as plt
-    import numpy as np

     a = 30
     b = 2